bxparks/AUniter/jenkins/README.md

 * Verify Tests - verify `AceButton/examples/*` compile
 * Test - upload `AceButton/tests/*Test` to an Arduino Nano board connected to `/dev/ttyUSB0`, run the AUnit tests, and verify that they pass or fail

+Normally, you would first verify that the `auniter.sh --test` works successfully when you run it on the commmand line.
+If it works on the command line, then Jenkins should be able to use the same command in the `Jenkinsfile`.

 ## Additional Features